Skip to main content

 1. Open JTL Hub in your browser

-3. You should see your Hello World app listed
+3. You should see the my-jtl-app listed

 Discover apps